Xu Geyang

 Xu Geyang (徐歌阳 (Xú Gēyáng); born December 15, 1996) is a Chinese singer-songwriter.
 In July 2016, she made her debut as a contestant on the first season of the reality television singing competition show Sing!
 China on Zhejiang Television.
 She finished fourth in the finals.
-She released her first single, "Forever", in May 2017.
+She released her first single, "Forever", in May of 2017.

 On November 20, 2017, Xu Geyang won her first award: "The Most Promising Singer" at a Chinese music awards ceremony.